rosilva/canvas-game/README.md

 Game developed to Mobile Application Development course of Canadore College using canvas and JavaScript.

+# Live Preview

+Check out this link to test the game: https://protected-eyrie-39690.herokuapp.com

 # Change Log

 Changes made in the source tutorial.